microsoft/atlas-design/site/src/components/site-header.md

 ### Panel

-There is a Panel sub-component available to use within site header.
+There is a panel sub-component available to use within site header.
 Panel provides additional space to hold more content.
+Atlas does not implement logic to show and hide this panel, which requires JavaScript to be accessible.
 Panel is composed of the following elements:

 | Component                            | Description                                                                                          |
 | ------------------------------------ | ---------------------------------------------------------------------------------------------------- |